-Pay Code Title Pay Code Definition Emergency Paid Sick Leave EPSL Up to 80 hours of paid sick leave may be taken when an employee is unable to telecommute and is quarantined, seeking a COVID-19 diagnosis, caring for someone quarantined, or when caring for a child whose school or child-care facility is closed.
+Pay Code Title Pay Code Definition Emergency Paid Sick Leave EPSL Up to 80 hours of paid sick leave may be taken when an employee is unable to telecommute and is quarantined, seeking a COVID-19 diagnosis, caring for someone quarantined due to a Public Health or Healthcare Provider order, or when caring for a child whose school or child-care facility is closed.
 Part-time employee allotment of hours will be pro-rated based on their regular schedule.
 EPSL may be used concurrently with the first two weeks of EFMLU which are unpaid.
+Employees designated as a "Health Care Provider" or "Emergency Responder" are exempt from the FFRCA and use of EPSL to care for someone quarantined, or when caring for a child whose school or child-care facility is closed is at the Department Head discretion.
 EPSL balances will be reflected on all employee pay stubs, but may only be used after employee eligibility for leave and qualifying reason have been determined.
 Emergency Family Medical Leave EFMLA Employees who are unable to telecommute and must provide care for a child whose school or child-care facility is closed may be entitled to up to 12 weeks of protected leave.
 The first two weeks of EFMLA are unpaid, after which, qualifying employees will receive 2/3rds of their regular rate for 10 weeks.
 Employees may post other COVID-19 related pay codes to supplement and achieve 100% of pay.
 Employees must submit a Leave of Absence request for consideration for EFMLA.
+Employees designated as a "Health Care Provider" or "Emergency Responder" are exempt from the FFRCA and use of EFMLA is at the Department Head discretion.
 Emergency Family Medical Leave Unpaid EFMLU This is a tracking pay code (like FMLA) that is posted to track all EFMLA time off an employee uses (including discretionary EFMLA).
 This code should be posted concurrently with all EFMLA.